 However, alcohol may worsen symptoms of overactive bladder (OAB), which Gemtesa treats.
 This is because alcohol is a diuretic, which means that it makes you urinate more often than usual.
 So, drinking alcohol may worsen your OAB symptoms.

-If you’re taking Gemtesa, talk with your doctor about drinking alcohol.
+If you have questions about how much alcohol, if any, is safe to drink while taking Gemtesa, talk with your doctor or pharmacist.
 They may recommend that you limit your alcohol intake.

 Gemtesa can interact with other medications.
 But it’s not known to interact with supplements or foods.